doc4d/docs/docs/ViewPro/method-list.md

 |autoGenerateColumns|Object| If the data is a collection, specifies if columns are generated automatically when the data context is applied.|

 The following rules apply when columns are automatically generated:
-* If *data* is a collection of objects, attribute names are used a column titles (see example 2).
+* If *data* is a collection of objects, attribute names are used as column titles (see example 2).
 * If *data* is a collection that contains subcollections of scalar values, each subcollection defines the values in a row (see example 3).
-The first subcollection determines how many columns are created..
+The first subcollection determines how many columns are created.

 In *sheetIndex*, pass the index of the sheet that will receive the data context.
 If no index is passed, the context is applied to the current sheet.

 #### Example

-Pass an object and bind the context data to cells:
+Pass an object and bind the context data to cells in the first row:

 ```4d
 var $data; $options : Object